Spectral Small-Incremental-Entangling: Breaking Quasi-Polynomial Complexity Barriers in Long-Range Interacting Systems: Overview of the main results

 \subsection{Generalized entanglement area law}

 The entanglement area law refers to the property that, for a ground state of a finite-dimensional lattice system partitioned into two regions $A$ and $B$, the entanglement entropy scales with the size of the boundary between the two regions~\cite{RevModPhys.82.277,Hastings_2007}.
-In particular, the area law conjecture argues that the area law always holds for non-critical ground states with a spectral gap, and it remains one of the central open problems in quantum many-body physics~\cite{PhysRevB.85.195145,arad2013area,Arad2017,brandao2013area,10.1145/3519935.3519962,Kuwahara2020arealaw,kim2024Boson,10.1145/3618260.3649612,10.1063/5.0167353,10.1063/5.0239332}.
+In particular, the area law conjecture argues that the area law always holds for noncritical ground states with a spectral gap, and it remains one of the central open problems in quantum many-body physics~\cite{PhysRevB.85.195145,arad2013area,Arad2017,brandao2013area,10.1145/3519935.3519962,Kuwahara2020arealaw,kim2024Boson,10.1145/3618260.3649612,10.1063/5.0167353,10.1063/5.0239332}.
 The notion of an area law can be extended to more general bipartite interaction settings~\cite{aharonov2014local}.
 Specifically, when a system is divided into $A$ and $B$, the Schmidt rank of the interaction operator between $A$ and $B$ can be interpreted as an effective boundary size, thereby allowing a generalized formulation of the area law.
 For example, in a four-partite setup $(A_1,A_0,B_0,B_1)$ where the interaction exists only between $A_0$ and $B_0$, the relevant boundary size is determined by the dimensions of $A_0$ and $B_0$.
 Typical examples include generalized area laws for local Hamiltonians defined on graphs, which have been widely discussed in the literature.
-According to the conventional SIE theorem~\cite{PhysRevLett.111.170501,10.1063/1.4901039}, the generalized area law can be shown to hold for entanglement dynamics even in such general setups.
+According to the conventional SIE theorem~\cite{PhysRevLett.111.170501,10.1063/1.4901039}, the generalized area law can be shown to hold for entanglement dynamics even in such general settings.
 It is also widely known that generalized area laws for mutual information hold for quantum Gibbs states at finite temperature~\cite{PhysRevLett.100.070502,kim2024thermal}.
 However, whether the same statement applies to gapped ground states has long been debated, and this question was resolved in the negative by Aharonov et al. in 2014~\cite{aharonov2014local}.
-At present, aside from special classes~\cite{kim2025gen}, the precise conditions under which a generalized area law holds remain an important open question.
+At present, aside from special classes~\cite{kim2025gen}, it remains a fundamental open problem to determine the precise conditions under which a generalized area law holds.